pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

-**Real World Directory Traversal Vulnerability Example**
+**Directory Traversal Vulnerability Example**
 --------------------------------------------------------
 This example of directory traversal is provided and explained by Acunetix as a web application request based intrusion.
 The intruder, if the website is using get can figure out that the show.asp gets the files and displays them on screen.
 With that said, they can use the use the below many examples to get out of the main web directory.
 If the website hasn't had a chance to secure, or is not using updated web server an intruder could use the below transversal to display the websites system.init to the nefarious hacker.
 .. code-block:: bash

 GET http://test.webarticles.com/show.asp?view=../../../../../Windows/system.ini HTTP/1.1
 Host: test.webarticles.com

-There are multiple attacks

-*Prevention*

 ** More Directory Traversal / Poisoned File Upload Examples**
 ---------------------------------------------------